snappdevelopment/StringsToXML/README.md

 StringsToXML is an application to convert translated strings into an Android compatible XML format.

 Many hobbyist Android developers use spreadsheets to manage their app translations.
-In order to import translated string into Android Studio, developers have to create a `strings.xml` file for each language.
+In order to import translated strings into Android Studio, developers have to create a `strings.xml` file for each language.
 With StringsToXML it is possible, to copy and paste translated strings and their respective IDs, and save them as an XML file.

 ![gif](screenshots/StringsToXMLGif.gif)

 ## About

 This app was made using `Kotlin Native` version `1.3` to create a native `macOS client` and a `Java client`, which runs on Win/Mac/Linux.
-StringsToXML utilizes Kotlin Natives approach to place buisness logic into a common module, which is shared between all platforms.
+StringsToXML utilizes Kotlin Natives approach to place business logic into a common module, which is shared between all platforms.
 UI code and other platform specific features are implemented seperately.

 ## Download